 Along with the benefits of co-washing, there are also some negative aspects to keep in mind.
 The truth is that, while co-washing can help to remove buildup from the hair, it doesn’t cleanse the hair and scalp as thoroughly as shampoo.

 If you rely entirely on co-washing to cleanse your hair, you will most likely not be removing all the product and environmental buildup on your hair.
-This can lead to an itchy/sore scalp and, in extreme cases, hair loss.
+This can lead to an itchy/sore scalp and, in extreme cases, clogged follicles (folliculitis), which can inhibit growth and lead to shedding.

 Of course, I am not saying this to scare you from using a co-wash!
 There is definitely a good purpose for co-washing if used in between shampoos.